hellofresh/kangal/docs/README.md

 - **Fake** - Mock up provider used for testing purpouses, not generating any load.
 - **JMeter** - Kangal creates JMeter load test environments based on [hellofreshtech/kangal-jmeter](https://github.com/hellofresh/kangal-jmeter) docker image.
+- **Locust** - Kangal creates Locust load test environments based on official docker image [locustio/locust](https://hub.docker.com/r/locustio/locust).

 ### JMeter
 JMeter is a powerful tool which can be used for different performance testing tasks.

 Please read [docs/jmeter/README.md](jmeter/README.md) for further details.

+### Locust
+Locust is an easy to use, scriptable and scalable performance testing tool.
+You define the behaviour of your users in regular Python code, instead of using a clunky UI or domain specific language.
+This makes Locust infinitely expandable and very developer friendly.

+Please read [docs/locust/README.md](locust/README.md) for further details.

 ## Adding a new load generator
 Kangal can be easily extended by adding different load generators as backends.